iracic82/Infoblox---Moving-at-the-Speed-of-Cloud-DDI/02-manage-uddi/assignment.md

 ![Screenshot 2025-07-25 at 10.54.09.png](https://play.instruqt.com/assets/tracks/26xnz6aweydm/f3345ccd0afee74a59f68e7187debf61/assets/Screenshot%202025-07-25%20at%2010.54.09.png)

 4. In Routes you must see the Service IPs - **Service IP: 10.10.10.3**

+> [!NOTE]
+> 📝 NOTE:
+A page refresh may be required if changes don’t appear immediately.
+For example, after switching to the route tables, the expected options might not show up until the page is refreshed.
+Refreshing ensures the UI reflects the latest state.

 ![Jun-24-2025_at_14.32.04-image.png](https://play.instruqt.com/assets/tracks/atmmwsclkofd/39a9d2ebe179aca2923194d7f89ac9c4/assets/Jun-24-2025_at_14.32.04-image.png)
 5. On AWS console go to Site-to-Site VPN connections and then navigate to VPN-1 that you created
 6. Notice the Tunnel state in Tunnel details  for Tunnel 1 status should be Up